awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example.md

    + **Send to** – **Lambda function**\.
    + **Lambda** – **CreateThumbnail**\.

-For more information on event configuration, see [Enabling Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-event-notifications.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information on event configuration, see [Enabling event notifications](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-event-notifications.html) in the *Amazon Simple Storage Service Console User Guide*\.

-## Test the Setup<a name="with-s3-example-configure-event-source-test-end-to-end"></a>
+## Test the setup<a name="with-s3-example-configure-event-source-test-end-to-end"></a>

 Now you can test the setup as follows: